thuemah/open_meteo/README.md

 This is a custom component for Home Assistant that serves as a drop-in replacement for the built-in Open-Meteo integration.
 This repo is heavily based on the HA core component open_meteo https://github.com/home-assistant/core/tree/dev/homeassistant/components/open_meteo

+## Installation

+HACS (Recommended)
+Open HACS in Home Assistant
+Click the three dots in the top right corner
+Select "Custom repositories"
+Add https://github.com/thuemah/open_meteo as an integration Install the integration
+Restart Home Assistant

+Manual Installation
+Copy the custom_components/mitsubishi folder to your custom_components directory Restart Home Assistant
+Go to Configuration → Integrations
+Click "Add Integration" and search for "Open Meteo" Configuration

 ## Purpose

 The primary goal of this custom component is to provide a more comprehensive hourly forecast by including weather parameters that are missing from the standard Home Assistant integration.